feO2x/Light.GuardClauses/README.md

 [Download the assembly via NuGet](https://www.nuget.org/packages/Light.GuardClauses/): `Install-Package Light.GuardClauses` - Or use the code from this repo.

-Light.GuardClauses is a Portable Class Library supporting the .NET Standard 1.0 (profile 259).
-This means it is compatible with e.g. .NET 4.5 or later, .NET Core 1.0, the Universal Windows Platform, Windows 8 / 8.1 Store Apps, and Windows Phone 8.1 / Windows Phone 8 Silverlight.
+Light.GuardClauses is a Portable Class Library with support for profile 259.
+This means it is compatible with e.g. .NET 4.5 or later, .NET Core 1.0 and UWP (use "imports" in project.json), Windows 8 / 8.1 Store Apps, and Windows Phone 8.1 / Windows Phone 8 Silverlight.

 **Important: if the target project uses project.json, the COMPILE_ASSERTIONS symbol is not set automatically when installing the NuGet package - you have to set it manually in this case.
-See the [Conditional Compilation](https://github.com/feO2x/Light.GuardClauses#conditional-compilation) section below for more info.
+See the [Conditional Compilation](https://github.com/feO2x/Light.GuardClauses#conditional-compilation) section below for more info.**

 ## And what's the difference to other assertion libraries?